rgbstudios/grade-calc/README.md

 **A simple, quick grade calculator for professors**

+*Use Grade Calc to calculate students' grades quickly and simply*

 http://rgbstudios.org/grade-calc

 Note: This webpage doesn't store cookies, so when you refresh or close it, your information will be gone.
-For the chrome app version, go [here](https://chrome.google.com/webstore/detail/amomifflklnjfjcamncbnepiakdfnjca/publish-delayed?hl=en&gl=US) or view its repo [here](https://github.com/rgbstudios/grade-calc-chrome-app)
+For the chrome app version, go [here](https://chrome.google.com/webstore/detail/amomifflklnjfjcamncbnepiakdfnjca/publish-delayed?hl=en&gl=US) or view its repo [here](https://github.com/rgbstudios/grade-calc-chrome-app).

 <img src="img/screenshot.jpg">